 Colorado Scenic Byways Map

-Pikes Peak Tollroad starts at Cascade, Colorado and winds 12.42 miles to the summit making the greatest elevation gain of any peak in the state - 7,400 feet from base to summit.
-Number 31 of 54 14,000' peaks in Colorado, yet Pikes Peak is the most visited in the state and, as a matter of fact, the second most visited in the World.
-Expect to spend approximately two hours for a round trip to the top and back.
+Pikes Peak Tollroad starts at Cascade and winds 12.42 miles to the summit of Pikes Peak.
+Expect to spend approximately two hours round trip to the top and back.

-Enjoy breathtaking views of Pikes Peak by mountain bike!
-A fun and safe opportunities for all who LOVE the great outdoors.
 We cater to all skill levels.
-All necessary equipment and transportation are provided.
+Breathtaking views of Pikes Peak by mountain bike!
+Our Tours are fun, safe, adventures for all who LOVE the great outdoors.
+Necessary equipment and transportation are provided.